pumpthq/pumpt/README.md

 ## Production deployment

-In production, we are using `pm2` to auto-scale and load-balance our instances to meet demand:
+In production, `pm2` is used to auto-scale and load-balance instances of our application to meet demand.
+To deploy:

 1. `npm install`
 2. `npm run build` in order to make a build.